kpb/cultureofcode.online/content/blog/culture/distributed-work.md

 loop

 In my experience, video is important.
 But, audio quality is even more important.
 Get a headset.
-I have a [Sennheiser headset][sennheiser-sc30], but there are lots of affordable options.
+I have a [Sennheiser headset][sennheiser-sc30], but there are [lots of affordable options][dont-mute-get-a-better-headset].
 I've heard of people having good luck using podcast microphones, but I've never tried it.

 Use video if at all possible - so much of our communication is non-verbal.